Accident at Home Compensation Claims

 Need more advice on whether you may have a domestic accident claim?

 Accidents at home can often be less straightforward than those that occur on the road or in public places.
-There may be no witnesses to the incident, and causation may not be easy to prove how your injuries were caused.
+There may be no witnesses to the incident, and it may not be easy to prove how your injuries were caused.

-A specialist solicitor will be able to provide advice and information regarding a claim for an accident at home, and can answer your initial questions on a no-obligation, confidential basis.
-For more detail, call Quittance on 0800 612 7456.
+A specialist solicitor will be able to provide advice and information regarding a claim for an accident at home and can answer your initial questions on a no-obligation, confidential basis.
+For more information, speak to an advisor on 0800 376 1001.